matheustecchio/learning-python/README.md

 ## 🖱 How to use

-1. After, open the .py file with IDE(must be integrated with Jupyter).
+1. After, open the .ipynb file with IDE(must be integrated with Jupyter).
 2. Run each Notebook Cell separately.
 The Cell is separated with `#%%`

 NOTE: if you want run with Jupyter, you need to convert the .py file to .ipynb, with a Notebook Converter and run it.